 You are probably reading this article because you are considering upgrading your sim racing pedals.
-Whether you have an entry level potentiometer-based set yourself, or whether you already have load cell or hydraulic pedals, you will still want to know the main differences between the two so that you can make the right decision when buying a set.
+Whether you have an entry level potentiometer-based set, or if you already have load cell or hydraulic pedals, you will still want to know the main differences between the two so that you can make the right decision when buying your next set.

 Aimed At Experienced Racers

-As a general rule of thumb, and as will become a bit more apparent when we go through the differences in the rest of the article, both load cell and hydraulic pedal options are aimed at more intermediate to advanced sim racers.
-That is not to say that beginners will not be able to use either, as there are in fact some good load cell pedals sets out there for beginners.
+As a general rule of thumb, and as will become a bit more apparent when we go through the differences in the rest of the article, load cell and hydraulic pedals are both aimed at more intermediate to advanced sim racers.
+That is not to say that beginners will not be able to use either one, as there are in fact some good load cell pedals sets out there for beginners.

-However, it is still worth bearing in mind that the types of pedals that we will be talking about below are geared more towards intermediate to advanced players, especially in the case of the hydraulic pedals.
-This is not purely due to their higher price point, as the technology involved also takes quite a long time to get used to even for advanced racers.
+However, it is still worth bearing in mind that the types of pedals we’ll discuss below are geared more towards intermediate to advanced players, especially in the case of hydraulic pedals.
+This is not purely due to their higher price point, as the technology involved also takes quite a long time to get used to, even for advanced racers.